nicolasH/DisplayableCreator/README.md

 You can run the current latest version of it [from the displayator website as a jnlp][jnlp] (java webstart).

-The supported images types are the standard GIF, PNG, BMP and most jpgs (but not those that use the CMYK color profile).
+The supported images types are the standard GIF, PNG, BMP and most jpgs.
+Not supported formats include CMYK JPEG, PDF and TIFFs.

+The Java app [PDF-JRasterizer][pdf-jr] can save some PDFs to the JPEG or PNG formats.
+Here are the [PDF-JRasterizer project on github][pdf-jr-git] & [PDF-JRasterizer jnlp][pdf-jr-jnlp].

+For PDFs that don't work with [PDF-JRasterizer][pdf-jr], Mac users can use the Preview app to save PDFs as png or JPEGs.

 ### Usage :